SharePoint/sp-dev-docs/docs/spfx/sharepoint-2019-and-subscription-edition-support.md

 ## Build and deploy your first web part with SharePoint Framework

-To create a new web part with SharePoint Framework , see [Build your first SharePoint client-side web part](web-parts/get-started/build-a-hello-world-web-part.md).
+To create a new web part with SharePoint Framework, see [Build your first SharePoint client-side web part](web-parts/get-started/build-a-hello-world-web-part.md).

 To deploy your web part to SharePoint on-premises, unlike deploying to SharePoint Online, some dependent service applications and specific configurations on the SharePoint Server are required.
 You can contact SharePoint Server administrator if you do not have appropriate permission to check or configure.